openSUSE/checkmedia/mediacheck.md

 Return 1 if valid, 0 if not.

-### Check if calculated digest matched the expected value
+### Check if calculated digest matches the expected value

 ```
 int mediacheck_digest_ok(mediacheck_digest_t *digest);